leikind/wice_grid/README.md

 WiceGrid is known to work with MySQL, Postgres, and Oracle.

-Continue reading for more information or check out our [CHANGELOG](https://github.com/leikind/wice_grid/blob/master/CHANGELOG.md) to find out whats been going on.
+Continue reading for more information or check out our [CHANGELOG](https://github.com/leikind/wice_grid/blob/rails7/CHANGELOG.md) to find out whats been going on.

 ## Requirements and Rails versions

 ```
-# Rails 7 with importmap
+# Rails 7 with importmap, HotWire, and dartsass-rails
 gem 'wice_grid', '~> 7.1'

 # Rails 5, 6, and 7.0 without importmap (see below)